prupat/interactivedataviz/3_1_PB_Class Project/README.md

-# Section 3 | Tutorial 3 | Time Series
+# Section 3 | Tutorial 1 | Quantities and Amounts

 The goals for this tutorial are:

-- reinforce the boilerplate logic, with some slight updates, to further understand the data lifecycle (both for javascript and d3.js enter, update, and exit).
-- reinforce [d3 line](https://github.com/d3/d3-shape#lines) generators, and solidify how a function generator works differently than the appending and manipulating elements we've done so far.
-- practice [transitions](https://github.com/d3/d3-transition) on elements we know already, but also introduce new types of transitions on scales.
+- to introduce a new file structure ("boilerplate") that will allow us to incorporate application `state`.

 ## Setup + Serve: